liborty/rstats/README.md

 ## Appendix: Recent Releases

+* **Version 1.2.5** - Added some more matrix algebra.
+Added more informative `&'static str` payload error message to RError.

 * **Version 1.2.4** - Added Cholesky–Banachiewicz algorithm `cholesky` to trait `Statsg` for efficient matrix decomposition.

 * **Version 1.2.3** - Fixed `hwmeanstd`.
 Some more tidying up using RError. `Autocorr` and `lintrans` now also check their data and return `Result`.